 Over the past three years, Weaver has accumulated 34 sacks.
 Few, if any, edge rushers available have that level of production.

-In one draft, the Dolphins were able to add the future of the franchise at QB, beef up the OL, add mass and skill players on the DL, trade for an electric rb at a cheap cost, add a nickel corner with unlimited potential, and a long snapper.
+In one draft, the Dolphins were able to add the future of the franchise at quarterback, beef up the offensive line, add mass and skill players on the defensive line, trade for an electric rb at a cheap cost, add a nickel corner with unlimited potential, and a long snapper.

 Miami Dolphins 2020 Draft Class

 |1||5||QB Tua Tagovailoa, Alabama||A|